bharathkaranth/news-bias-analyzer/README.md

 ---

-## 4. End‑to‑End Workflow
+## 5. End‑to‑End Workflow

 At a high level, the project is used in three phases:

-1. **Data Collection** – Scraping article archives into CSVs / MongoDB.
+1. **Data Collection** – Scraping the Indian news articles into CSV files.
-2. **Bias Modeling** – Running notebooks to engineer features and assign bias scores.
+2. **Data Cleaning** – Performing the pre-processing and cleaning of the raw data.
+3. **Translation** – Performing the translation of the articles in regional languages to English.
+4. **Feature Engineering** – Extracting useful features out of the cleaned and the translated data.
+5. **Bias Modeling** – Assigning bias scores across different categories, through various machine learning methods and ensemble techniques.
-3. **Exploratory Visualization** – Using the visualization pipeline to generate charts.
+6. **Exploratory Visualization** – Generating and analyzing trends and results through charts.

+---

-### 4.1 Workflow Diagram
+### 5.1 Workflow Diagram

 ```mermaid
 flowchart LR